-The science of homeopathy is a perfect complement to the midwife's art.
+The science of homeopathy is a perfect complement to the midwife’s art.
 Symptoms, in any part of the mind or body, are seen as part of a symptom-picture involving the whole person.
-The gentle action of homeopathic remedies can be used preventively or in acute situations to address any symptom-picture, weakness or recurring tendency which is less than optimal.
+The gentle action of homeopathic remedies can be used preventively or in acute situations to address any symptom-picture, weakness, or recurring tendency that is less than optimal.

 While breech presentations are considered one variation of normal, many midwives are prevented by law from attending vaginal breech deliveries.
-Midwives who do attend breeches often say their hearts beat a little faster from worrying about possible complications.
+Midwives who do attend breech births often say their hearts beat a little faster from worrying about possible complications.

-In addition to breech, posterior presentations are among the most challenging.
+In addition to breech, babies in posterior position are among the most challenging.
 It seems prudent to employ every gentle means available to get these babies to turn prenatally.